The year that changed everything

 Strangely, It had never occurred to me to play online before so when Derek suggested we have a go, I was definitely up for it.

-Derek opened an account and we both put £50 each in and played a slot.
+Derek opened an account and we both put £50 each in and played an online slot.
 In the 10 minutes that it took to lose that £100 I got a bit of a buzz from it but nothing much more than that.
 However, the day after when I was back at home I made the worse decision ever in the history of my decisions and opened my own account depositing another £50.

 I’m not quite sure how long it took but in that one session on the Saturday morning I was up by around £200…Then £500…Then £1,500 before peaking at around £7,000.
 This was absolutely amazing!
 I cashed out and within a few days had the money in my bank account.
 Now due to my previous gambling I was already carrying a fair amount of credit card debt.
 However, the £7,000 win was enough to cover that and in probably one of the only sensible moves I ever made, I used the money to pay it off.
 Freedom!
 I was debt free for the first time in several years and it felt great.

-The following Saturday, I played again and once again I won £7,000.
+The following Saturday, I played a slot again and once again I won £7,000.
 This lucky streak was enough to convince my gambling brain that a Saturday was the lucky day to play.
 I reasoned that most people would probably play and lose on a Friday night so by the time Saturday morning came along the slots were full and ready to pay.
 God knows what I was thinking!
 I’ve literally just remembered that part and laughed out loud as I typed.
 However, the following Saturday I carried on and lost the entire balance.
 I was gutted.

 In the days that followed I was itching to go back for more and spent the entire week at work, willing Saturday to come around again.
 This would be comeback time and not only would I have cleared my debt, I would have thousands back in the bank to do what I wanted to.
 This notion was confirmed that following Saturday with another whopping win of £8,000 and it’s at this point that I started to consider a deposit for a house.